hasura/learn-graphql/tutorials/frontend/vectordbs/tutorial-site/content/handle-events/1-automatic-ingestion-and-updates.md

 is a new record or change in a record, we automatically fetch the data and store the vectorized data in out VectorDB.

-You can find this code under `handlers/event.py` and `handlers/server.py` in our repository. **We'll go over information step-by-step below but if you're eager to get started, simply run `python tutorials/HRTool/handlers/server.py` from the root of the repo to start the server.** This will run a Flask server on port `8400` that will handle all events as they're triggered from Hasura.
-You can skip to [Step 4](#step4:configuretheeventtriggerinhasura). **Please also ensure your OpenAI API key is set as an environment variable called `OPENAI_API_KEY`.**
+You can find this code under `handlers/event.py` and `handlers/server.py` in our repository. **We'll go over information step-by-step below but remember, this service is already running as part of your docker-comose.** This will run a Flask server on port `8400` that will handle all events as they're triggered from Hasura.
+If you're eager to get started, you can skip to [Step 4](#step4:configuretheeventtriggerinhasura). **Please also ensure your OpenAI API key is set as an environment variable called `OPENAI_API_KEY` in the docker-compose file.**

 ## Step 1: Define your specific event handler